awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 1. \(Optional\) If this is the first time you have launched a WorkSpace in this directory, and Amazon WorkDocs is supported in the Region, you can enable or disable Amazon WorkDocs for all users in the directory\.
 For more information about Amazon WorkDocs, see [Amazon WorkDocs Drive](https://docs.aws.amazon.com/workdocs/latest/userguide/workdocs_drive_help.html) in the *Amazon WorkDocs Administration Guide*\.

 1. Choose **Next**\.
-Amazon WorkSpaces registers your AD Connector\.
+Workspaces registers your AD Connector\.

 1. Select one or more existing users from your on\-premises directory\.
-Do not add new users to an on\-premises directory through the Amazon WorkSpaces console\.
+Do not add new users to an on\-premises directory through the Workspaces console\.

    To find users to select, you can enter all or part of the user's name and choose **Search** or choose **Show All Users**\.
 Note that you cannot select a user that does not have an email address\.